Get in the know with Betfair's arbitrage sports betting. I have compiled the information I gleaned from my Training Day with Betfair...

 9. Betting on an arbitrage sports market in-play when your information is not live.
 Don't rely on a TV broadcast to give real time pictures of an event as there will be a delay of several seconds.
 Radio is often the most reliable source of real time information

-10. Spending too much time on Betfair.
+10. Spending too much time on Betfair's arbitrage sports bets.
 Be selective in your betting.
 Avoid remaining logged in to Betfair without good reason

 Heed the advice and experience of the Betfair users.
 This will inform and improve your betting.
 Here are the top ten most popular pieces of advice